cloudmesh-community/fa18-523-88/project-report/report.md

 downstream processes and reporting.
 Documents fall into three categories: structured documents, semi-structured documents and unstructured documents.

-> Gartner, a leading technology analysis firm, has stated the following,
+Gartner, a leading technology analysis firm, has stated the following:

 > “…the amount of data stored in companies will increase by 800 percent by
 > 2018, 80 percent of which would include unstructured data that are harder
 > to tame and manage.
 The biggest challenges for companies will include: